zenorocha/liferay-learn/docs/commerce/2.x/en/account-management/adding-users-to-organizations.md

     ![Adding Users to Organizations in the Control Panel - via Organization](./adding-users-to-organizations/images/03.png)

+The user has been added to the organization using the Control Panel via the Organization.
 To remove a User from an Organization, repeat the first three steps above and then:

 1. Click the 3-dot icon to the far right of an Organization.
 2. Click Remove.